 - Improved social life, meeting new people and having some fun!

-The Get Set to Go project aims to improve the quality of life for adults with a mental health problem through sustained access to sport and physical activity in their local community.
+The Get Set to Go project aimed to improve the quality of life for adults with a mental health problem through sustained access to sport and physical activity in their local community.
 Taking part in any form of exercise that you enjoy can give you goals to achieve and a sense of purpose.
-The project seeks to help overcome the barriers someone with a mental health issue may face when wanting to become more physically active.
+The project has helped to overcome the barriers someone with a mental health issue may face when wanting to become more physically active.

 Get Set to Go is accessible to adults aged 18+ living across Tyneside, specifically Gateshead, Newcastle, North Tyneside & South Tyneside.